Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Living With Algae

-The purpose of this article is to help teach how to get rid of algae in fish tank naturally.
+This article aims to help teach how to get rid of algae in fish tank naturally.
 But, anyone who is serious about aquarium care should consider investing in a water-testing kit and discovering more about the nitrogen cycle and chemicals in their tank.

-You should learn how to monitor the level of ammonia, nutrites, and nitrates in your aquarium and you have a better chance of keeping your water parameters under control.
+It would help if you learned how to monitor the level of ammonia, nutritious, and nitrates in your aquarium.
+You have a better chance of keeping your water parameters under control.

-Many people are probably happy with keeping their tank looking clean, and getting rid of the b=greenish, brownish gunky stuff as they ca.
+Many people are probably happy with keeping their tank looking clean and getting rid of the b=greenish, brownish gunky stuff as they can.

 Sadly, algae are never going to go away completely as long as your fish still breathes.
 New spores will come every time you introduce a new plant or fish into your tank, and they can even float in on the air.